milvus-io/milvus-helm/README.md

 $ helm install my-release  .
 ```

-After a few minutes, you should see service statuses being written to the configured output, which is a log file inside the milvus container.
+After a few minutes, you should see service statuses being written to the configured output, which is a log file inside the Milvus container.

 > **Tip**: List all releases using `helm list`